Tourism Studies MA, Independent Reading Course, 7.5 credits

 Aim

-The aim of the reading course is to develop the student's theoretical and methodological knowledge within a particular area of tourism research by conducting a focused literature review.
-This course aims at providing students with a solid background knowledge on a given topic and prepare them for the individual master’s thesis research project.
+The aim of the reading course is to develop the student's theoretical and methodological knowledge within a particular area of tourism studies.
+This course aims at providing students with a solid background knowledge on a selected topic and prepare them for the individual master’s thesis research project.
 The course will also provide the students with the opportunity to practice their skills in retrieving relevant literature, identifying reliable academic sources, analyzing, summarizing, and reporting academic research material.
-By the end of the course, the students are also expected to produce a draft plan of their upcoming theses.
+By the end of the course, the student present a plan of their upcoming thesis.

 Course objectives

-- Understanding of the main theories and concepts with the chosen research topic
+- understand the main theories and concepts with the chosen research topic.

-- Understanding of the main methodological approaches with the chosen research topic
+- understand the main methodological approaches with the chosen research topic.

-- Understanding of the state-of-art research and main knowledge gaps within the chosen research topic
+- identify and synthesize the state-of-art research and main knowledge gaps within the chosen research topic.

-- Ability to position their own thesis project within the chosen research topic and formulate relevant research questions.
+- position their own thesis project within the chosen research topic and formulate relevant research questions.

 Content

-The Reading Course is intended to add flexibility to the Master Program by providing students with an opportunity to develop specific interest into a particular area of tourism.
-Thus, the content of the reading course is highly oriented toward the student’s own research interests and the chosen master’s thesis project topic.
+The course offers students an opportunity to develop specific interest into a particular area of tourism studies.
+Thus, the content of the reading course is highly oriented toward the student’s own research interests and the chosen master’s thesis topic.

 Entry requirements